 United Health Care Children's Foundation and the

 Good, healthy food is essential for all children to achieve their physical and developmental potential, but being overweight can lead to serious health problems.
 To assure that children and youth with special health care needs are well-nourished, maintain a healthy weight, and are able to function in the activities of daily life the following resources are provided.

 Supplemental Nutrition Assistance Program (SNAP) – commonly known as food stamps, this program helps people with little or no money buy food for healthy meals at participating stores.
 Food benefits increase a household's food buying power when added to the household's money.
 Any household meeting basic income and other requirements may be able to receive food benefits.

 Abbott Nutrition Pathway Support System assists families with reimbursement issues/questions for their products.
 Pathway provides reimbursement information and assists in determining coverage for individuals who have Medicare, Medicaid or private insurance.
-This is helpful when encountering situations where families need assistance paying for Abbott Nutrition Products such as Pediasure, Elecare, Ensure, Jevity, Glucerna, or Vital.
-The Pathways HelpLine number is (800) 558-7677 or visit their website.
+This is helpful when encountering situations where families need assistance paying for Abbott Nutrition Product.
+The Pathways Helpline number is (800) 558-7677 or visit their